Kiko-Climent/inside-the-labyrinth/README.md

 ## CREDITS:

 - I took inspiration for creating my Readme from the one added to the Love Sandwiches project.
-I also found very helpful the one written by Kera Cudmore (https://github.com/kera-cudmore/TheQuizArms) for her JavaScript project at Code Institute.
+I also found very helpful the one written by _Kera Cudmore_ (https://github.com/kera-cudmore/TheQuizArms) in her JavaScript project for _Code Institute._

 - The deployment method was also taken from the _Love Sandwiches project_.